 Criteria for Acceptance and Application Requirements

 For the Loyola study abroad program in Newcastle, students must have a minimum 2.750 CQPA.
-They should apply to Loyola’s Office of International Programs by December 2 (Wednesday after Thanksgiving break) of their sophomore year in order to be considered for year-long, fall, or spring semester spots in their junior year.
+They should apply to Loyola’s Office of International Programs by the Wednesday after Thanksgiving break of their sophomore year in order to be considered for year-long, fall, or spring semester spots in their junior year.
 Applications for the full year in Newcastle are considered first before the single-semester applications.
 Disciplinary records from the school’s Office of Student Life are taken into consideration when reviewing applications.
 Students should mark down second and third choices in the event that we cannot offer them a spot in the Newcastle program.
 There are 45 available spots each semester.

 Travel to Newcastle

 Loyola will arrange group travel to and from Newcastle.
 While we encourage students to stay for the duration of the program, if necessary, students are able to change their return date upon completion of final exams, but it will be at their own cost.
 Loyola does not pay for any flight deviations or tickets changes at all.
 If a student wishes to change their ticket, they must contact our travel agent at Frosch Travel, 410-433-9300.

 The airline tickets for the group are electronic.
 The students will receive an email confirmation from our travel agent once ticketing is complete.
 They should print it out and bring it to the airport just to be safe, but their passport is technically all they need to check in.
 The group will meet at the Newark Liberty International Airport or JFK International Airport.
 It is important that everyone is there on time.
 Once they arrive at the airport, they do not need to wait for the rest of the group to check in.
 Please make sure your student checks in as soon as they arrive and then proceeds through to security.
 They should check their bags through to Newcastle.
 They will receive a boarding pass for the flight from London to Newcastle as well.